A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 "Your desk is up front," Hestia said quickly.

-"It happens to be in the line of sight between us and the blackboard," Flora said, her finger hovering over the bundles of herbs and jars on the desk.
+"In the line of sight between us and the blackboard," Flora said, her finger hovering over the bundles of herbs and jars on the desk.
 "Motherwort, valerian root, bat spleen, pickled moondew.
 We need fluxweed oil."

 Hestia rose to her feet.
 "I'll fetch some."